Is The Trump Rally Over?

 With the S&P 500 at 2,274, this gives the S&P 500 5.5% upside potential over the next 6-12 months.
 This is a better potential rate of return than any other asset class right now.
 There is also now very good potential UPSIDE to these estimates if Trump is able to deliver a resurgent economy.

-To the nay sayers that want to argue about how those earnings are obtained, you can argue all you want, but the fact of the matter is that the market has more than tripled since 2009.
-Does your 401K really care how companies continue to increase their earnings?
+To the naysayers that want to argue about how those earnings are obtained, you can argue all you want, but the fact of the matter is that the market has more than tripled since 2009.
+Does your 401(k) really care how companies continue to increase their earnings?

 Is the Trump rally over?